-As Parkland County continues to develop the "SMART PARKLAND Intelligent Community", more residents are able to access our website and view the information sooner than they would through a mail out or newspaper advertisement.
+More residents are able to access our website and view the information sooner than they would through a mail out or newspaper advertisement.
 The website provides up-to-date information regarding all discretionary development permit approvals as it is updated weekly.